Volcandrabuzz/Talebox-ICP/README.md

 To contribute, please follow the following steps:

-1. Fork the repository to your own GitHub account: https://github.com/Destiny-01/TaleBlox-ICP
+1. Fork the repository to your own GitHub account: https://github.com/Volcandrabuzz/Talebox-ICP
 2. Create a new branch from the main branch for your changes.
 3. Make your changes and commit them with clear commit messages.
 4. Push your changes to your forked repository.
 5. Open a pull request to merge your changes into the main branch.

-# Team Members

-* Aigbe Destiny
-* Kushal Sapra
-* Chukwunonso Iwenor
-* Marvellous Aigbe
-* Sinachi Ajuzie

 # Acknowledgements